CiscoRecruiter/CiscoRecruiter/README.md

-- 👋 Hi, I’m @CiscoRecruiter
+- 👋 Hi, I’m @CiscoRecruiter   I'm a Recruiter with Cisco.
+I'm seeking future Cisco employees (not contract, not C2C, not temps, but W-2)
 - 👀 I’m interested in connecting with Developers about great opportunities at Cisco.
 - 🌱 Our API is building a Threat Intelligence API Server that integrates all Cisco Security Products and third party data.
 The API services team is defining the future of our Data Platform and Integrated Security architecture.